 What is ring-barking or girdling?

 Ring-barking or girdling are terms used to describe the complete or nearly complete loss of bark from around the circumference of a tree or shrub’s limb or trunk.
-This disrupts the movement of water and nutrients between the roots and the top growth (sap flow).
-If untreated it can result in dieback or death of the affected plant.
+This disrupts the movement of water and

 There are three main causes of ring-barking;